changhae-kim/hmca/README.md

 ## Overview

-This code defines a number of functions that give the right-hand side of the kinetic equations in various methods: MF, PA, HMF, HHPA, SHPA, SPA, and MLMC.
+This code defines a number of functions that give the right-hand sides of the kinetic equations in various methods: MF, PA, HMF, HHPA, SHPA, SPA, and MLMC.

 ## Common Parameters

-There are a few parameters that the functions require in common.
+There are some parameters that the functions require in common.

     int n_species_0 = number of species on the first type of sites int n_species_1 = number of species on the second type of sites (= 0 on a 1x1 lattice)